axoflow/axosyslog-core-docs/content/docs/chapter-manipulating-messages/customizing-message-format/reference-macros/_index.md

 ## .tls.x509 {#macro-tls-x509}

 *Description:* When using a transport that uses TLS, these macros contain information about the peer's certificate.
 That way, you can use information from the client certificate in filenames, database values, or as other metadata.
 If you clients have their own certificates, then these values are unique per client, but unchangeable by the client.
-The following macros are available in {{% param "product.abbrev" %}} version {{% conditional-text include-if="pe" %}}7{{% /conditional-text %}}{{% conditional-text include-if="ose" %}}3.9{{% /conditional-text %}} and later.
+The following macros are available in {{% param "product.abbrev" %}} version 3.9 and later.

   - `.tls.x509_cn`: The Common Name of the certificate.